Suzanna-Linn/slua/docs/moving-lljson.md

 table.remove(tab, 1)
 print(lljson.encode(tab))
 --> []</code></pre>
 **issue** : with mixed tables only the array part of the table is exported.
-It will be solved to export all the table.
+This will be fixed to export all the table.

 #### Sparse arrays